dz-paji/Pterodactyl-TG-Bot/README.md

 This is a project enables you manage your Pterodactyl Server via Telegram chat.

-## Things you need to know

-I believe this program can work but the user experience may not be great.
-Also I know the code isn't beautifully.
-So if your have a better solution even for a certain function, please open a pull request.
-I will be greatful if you do that.

 ## Getting started

 You should already installed python & pip.